What is Ehsaas?

 The Policy statement relating to Ehsaas can be accessed here.

-The status of key Ehsaas initiatives are as under:
+The status of key Ehsaas initiatives as of January 2021:

-- The process of developing the National Socio-Economic Registry (NSER) 2020 has been 20% completed.
-New data about people’s socio-economic conditions will be the basis of all benefits from 2020, onwards
+- The development of the National Socio-Economic Registry (NSER) 2020 has been 61% completed.
+From January 31, 2020, this new data about people’s socio-economic conditions has been deployed as the basis of all benefits, including the Kafaalat programme.
+About self-registration timetable under NSER, find out more here.

-- One-window Ehsaas for social protection and livelihoods will assist beneficiaries and reduce duplication and abuse (software is being developed, deployment:November 2019)
+- One-window Ehsaas for social protection and livelihoods will assist beneficiaries and reduce duplication and abuse (software is being developed, deployment soon).

-- Pakistan’s first shock-oriented precision safety net Tahafuz will assist those that have suffered a catastrophic event (project set up, procurements in the pipeline, commencement phase 1 end of October 2019).
-Tahafuz will also reform the individual financial assistance system of Pakistan Bait ul Mal
+- Pakistan’s first shock-oriented precision safety net Tahafuz will assist those that have suffered a catastrophic event (pilot phase commenced in last quarter of 2020).
+Tahafuz will also reform the individual financial assistance system.

-- To address stunting in children, specialized nutrition food initiative for mothers and children up to 2 years is in the final stage of planning (pilot commences in November 2019)
+- To address stunting in children, conditional cash transfer and specialized nutrition food initiative for mothers and children up to 2 years has been rolled out in the first phase in 13 districts of the country.
+Find out more here.

 - 500 digital hubs will be established at the Tehsil level for poor families with limited opportunities.
 Relevant public resources and information will be made accessible to create opportunities for poor families to graduate out of poverty.

-- A new policy for the differently-abled has been announced in July 2019.
+- A new policy for disabled people was announced in July 2019.
 This will impact 2.5% of the country’s population.
-The NADRA-certified differently-abled will get Insaf Insurance cards and will have universal access to assistive devices.
-The 1% quota for disabled government employees in government accommodation, 2% quota for the disabled in Naya Pakistan housing scheme, and 2% quota in employment will be strictly implemented
+The NADRA-certified differently abled will get Insaf Insurance cards and will have universal access to assistive devices.
+Health plan for disabled was launched by the PM in August 2019.
+A 1% quota for disabled government employees in government accommodation, 2% quota for the disabled in Naya Pakistan housing scheme, and 2% quota in employment will be ensured.

-- For protection of orphan children in Pakistan, for the first time, work on the new policy for orphanages, has begun to stipulate standards for these facilities and to improve quality.
-Four new orphanages—Dar-ul-Ehsaas—have been established in the last 1 year
+- To ensure the protection of orphaned children, work on the new policy for orphanages, is in final stages to stipulate standards for these facilities and to improve quality.
+Several new orphanages—Dar-ul-Ehsaas—had been established in the last year.

-- The Ehsaas Labour Expert Group has met nine times in the last three months and has issued its preliminary report.
+- The Ehsaas Labour Expert Group is in final stages of releasing a recommendations report.
 One of its recommendations, which involves incrementally bringing the informal workers into the social security net has been approved by the Cabinet for implementation.
-The policy entails mandatory bank accounts as the initial step to formalization and to enforce minimum wage
+The policy entails mandatory bank accounts as the initial step to formalization and to enforce minimum wage.

 - The National Poverty Graduation Initiative (NPGI) was launched on July 5, 2019.
 This Rs.
-42.65 billion NPGI is being rolled out in over 100 lagging districts across the country and will impact 16.28 million people with 50% beneficiaries being women.
-Loans will also be given eligible youth, differently-abled people, transgender, minorities and marginalized communities in lagging districts.
-As part of this, 80,000 interest free loans will be given out every month for the next 4 years and more than 220,000 asset transfers will be made
+42.65 billion NPGI is being rolled out in over 100 lagging districts across the country and will impact 16.28 million vulnerable people, with 50% of loans reserved for women women.
+As part of this, 80,000 interest free loans will be given out every month for the next 4 years and more than 220,000 asset transfers will be made.
+Find out more here.

-- Ehsaas TV Program and a corresponding online portal consolidating free government resources will go live by December, 2019
+- Ehsaas TV and a corresponding online portal consolidating free government resources will go live soon.

-- Free accessibility of data will be ensured through the District Development Portal in which poverty and other socio-economic indicators across Pakistan’s districts will be available to policy makers and the public (portal developed, and last round of data is being entered, deployment October 2019)
+- Free accessibility of data is being ensured through the District Development Portal, ‘Data4Pakistan’ in which poverty and other socio-economic indicators across Pakistan’s districts have been made available to policy makers and the public.
+Data4Pakistan was launched on March 10, 2020.
+Find out more here.

 - Pakistan Bait ul Mal (PBM) is leveraging philanthropic contributions.
-Through this approach a Thalassemia Centre has been established, Ramzan food package has been distributed to 18,400 families, 18,000 educational kits have been provided to students, Iftari was arranged for 50,000 people for 25 days in 2019.
+Through this approach a Thalassemia Centre has been established, Ramzan food packages have been distributed to 18,400 families, 18,000 educational kits have been provided to students, and Iftari was arranged for 50,000 people for 25 days in 2019.